drpicox/david-rodenas.com/_notes/rest.md

 To describe REST or how it came is a little bit complex.
 Like
 <resource-link basename="json"></resource-link>
-was a technology that was from the beggining just in front of us and just one day hit us.
+was a technology that was from the beginning just in front of us and just one day hit us.

-It is based in the [HTTP](http://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol), the protocol used to send web pages to your browser, but it have been slighly extended to send data between applications and services rather from servers to people.
+It is based in the [HTTP](http://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol), the protocol used to send web pages to your browser, but it have been slightly extended to send data between applications and services rather from servers to people.

 ## URL and resources